 We are a Christ-centered, after-school program that takes kids by the hand and walks with them through college, helping them have abundant life—mind, body and soul.

 Board of Directors

 AT&T Attorney (Retired)

-“As a follower of Christ and lover of Chicago, intervening in the lives of young Chicagoans who are in critical need of such intervention is a great way to be part of The Solution.”
+“As a follower of Christ and lover of Chicago, intervening in the lives of young Chicagoans who are in critical need of such intervention is a great way to join the Power of One movement.”

 Sawyer remains active as a licensed attorney after retirement from the AT&T Law Division and Seyfarth Shaw LLP.
 This enables him to provide legal advice to By The Hand Club For Kids on a pro bono basis—as well as other Christian organizations, such as The Moody Church, where he serves as the vice-chairman of the Elders, a trustee, and a member of the Church’s Leadership Council.
 Sawyer has a JD from Indiana University School of Law and a BS from Indiana State University.
 He also has four daughters, two sons-in-law, and two very young grandchildren all of whom still live in Chicago.
 He and his wife, Jodie, homeschooled their daughters.

 Attorney, Law Office of Christine A. Parker

-“These students are a part of The Solution.
+“These students are powerful.
 They are breaking the cycle of poverty, broken families and hopelessness and succeeding in school—and life.
 Witnessing that transformation first hand has been a tremendous blessing to me.”